lowlighter/metrics/source/plugins/core/README.md

     extras_js: |
       document.querySelectorAll("h2")?.forEach(h2 => h2.remove())
 ```

+> ℹ️ JavaScript is executed in puppeteer context during the rendering phase, **not** in *metrics* context.
+> It will be possible to access `document` and all other features accessibles like if the SVG was opened in a browser page

 > 💡 If you make an heavy use of this option, creating a [community templates](/source/templates/community/README.md) may be a better alternative